-In order to estimate five-year migrant flow tables, mid-decade stock tables are required.
-In any decade these can be imputed through a procedure similar to that used by the UN to align census and survey data at the beginning of each decade.
-This process consists of first interpolating the proportions of each bilateral foreign born population in the stock table to its mid-decadal value.
-The proportions are then multiplied by the available mid-decade population total of the appropriate year to provide complete mid-decade bilateral stock estimates.
+In order to estimate five-year migrant flow tables, for all but the latest UN stock data, estimates of the mid-decade stock tables were required.
+In each decade these were imputed through a procedure similar to that used by the UN to align census and survey data at the beginning of each decade.
+This process consists of first interpolating the proportions of each bilateral foreign born population in the stock table to its mid-decade value.
+The proportions are then multiplied by the available mid-decade population total of the appropriate year to provide complete bilateral stock estimates.

-The culmination of the country to country flows estimates vary by different gender, time period, interval length, stock and demographic data, providing a combined data set with over four million entries.
+The culmination of the country to country flows estimates vary by different gender, time period, interval length, stock and demographic data, provided a combined data set with over ten million entries.
 The results in this section are first discussed with regard to summary statistics of the flow tables.
 Then, the bilateral patterns as well as immigration and emigration trends are summarised at the regional level.
 Full estimates of country to country flows are provided in the supplementary materials or from contacting the author.
-Note, throughout the remainder of this article, when referring to an estimated flow, the estimate have the properties outlined in the methodology section, namely, a minimum number of migrant transitions required to match the changes in the given stock data, controlling for estimates of births and deaths.
+Note, throughout the remainder of this article, when referring to an estimated flow, the estimate have the properties outlined in the methodology section, namely, a minimum number of migrant transitions required to match the changes in the given stock data, controlling for births and deaths in each country over the period.
 The true migrant transition flow may well be higher, and an estimate itself is subjected to errors propagated from varying degrees of inaccuracy in the stock or demographic data as well as the inherent assumptions in the methodology used to estimate the flow.